bobo909/IID-SfmLearner/README.md

           000001.png
 ```
 ## 🖼️ Prediction for a single image
-You can download our [best model](https://drive.google.com/drive/folders/1vOIJc78UGV2bsbUqbHeXnUpTvsz33p1U?usp=drive_link) and predict scaled disparity for a single image or a folder of images with:
+You can download our [depth model](https://drive.google.com/drive/folders/1vOIJc78UGV2bsbUqbHeXnUpTvsz33p1U?usp=drive_link) and predict scaled disparity for a single image or a folder of images with:
 ```
 python test_simple.py --image_path <your_image_or_folder_path> --model_path <depth_model_path> --output_path <path to save results>
 ```